 '''

 aTrans <- truncateTransform("truncate at 1", a = 1)

 aTrans

-An object of class "transform"

-function (x)

-{

-x[x \le a] \le a

-<environment: 0x3d93158>

-Slot "transformationId":

-[1] "truncate at 1"
+transform object 'truncate at 1'

 which we can then use on the parameter of interest in the usual way

-transform(fs, "FL1-H" = aTrans('FL1-H'))
+transform(fs, 'FL1-H' = aTrans('FL1-H'))

 A flowSet with 5 experiments.

 An object of class "AnnotatedDataFrame"

-rowNames: NULL, fitc, ..., 7AAD (5 total)
+rowNames: NA, fitc, ..., 7AAD (5 total)

 varLabels and varMetadata description:

 name: name

 Filename: Filename

-column names:

-FSC-H SSC-H FL1-H FL2-H FL3-H FL1-A FL4-H

-'''

-4 Filtering
+4 Gating

-The most common task in the analysis of flow cytometry data is usual some form of filtering operation, either to obtain summary statistics about the number of events that meet a certain criteria or to perform further analysis on a subset of the data.
+The most common task in the analysis of flow cytometry data is some form of filtering operation, also known as gating, either to obtain summary statistics about the number of events that meet a certain criteria or to perform further analysis on a subset of the data.

-4.1 Standard Filters

 Most filtering operations are a composition of one or more common filtering operations.
+The definition of gates in flowCore follows the Gating Markup Language Candidate Recommendation Spidlen et al. (2008), thus any flowCore gating strategy can be reproduced by any other software that also adheres to the standard and vice versa.

+4.1 Standard gates and filters
-Like transformations, flowCore includes a number of built-in common flow cytometry filters.

-The simplest of these filters are the geometric filters, which correspond to those typically found in interactive flow cytometry software:
+Like transformations, flowCore includes a number of built-in common flow cytometry gates.
+The simplest of these gates are the geometric gates, which correspond to those typically found in interactive flow cytometry software: